CZ-NIC/knot/doc/reference.rst

 cert-key
 --------

-An ordered list of remote certificate public key PINs.
-If the list is non-empty, communication with the remote is possible only via QUIC or TLS protocols and a peer certificate is required.
+An ordered list of up to 4 remote certificate public key PINs.
+If the list is non-empty, communication with the remote is only possible via QUIC or TLS protocols, and a peer certificate is required.
 The peer certificate key must match one of the specified PINs.

 A PIN is a unique identifier that represents the public key of the peer certificate.
 It's a base64-encoded SHA-256 hash of the public key.
-This identifier remains the same on a certificate renewal.
+This identifier usually remains the same on a certificate renewal.

 *Default:* not set